sachinsenal0x64/easy-auth/README.md

 ## MICROSOFT-EASY-AUTH

 >  First Create Azure Active Directory APPLICATION.
+>  You Have to Fill .ENV File According To Azure AD APP

 <br>